AngleProtocol/angle-docs/new-module/vaults/liquidations.md

 Where `f` is a piecewise linear increasing function of the veANGLE balance, capped by a certain amount.

+### No capital requirements

+As said above, a liquidator can liquidate a vault without bringing in any capital.
+They will receive the collateral at the beginning of the transaction, so they can swap it against the required amount of stablecoin to pay back the debt by the end of the transaction.

+### Amount of debt to repay

+The amount of stablecoins debt `x` to be repaid by the liquidator is determined by the Target Health Factor parameter such that:

+$$
+HF_{post}(x) = \texttt{target health factor}
+$$

 ## Example

 Now that we are aware of the different aspects of liquidations in the Angle Borrow module, let's look at an example.